ikvk/imap_tools/README.rst

 ^^^^^^^^^^^^^^^

 | Implemented the search logic described in rfc3501.
-| Search keys are combined by the logical condition "and", class AND or Q.
+| Search keys are combined by the logical condition "and", class AND and its alias Q.
 | The OR class is used to combine keys with the logical "or" condition.
 | To invert the result of a logical expression, use the NOT class.
 | If the charset parameter is specified in MailBox.fetch, the search string will be encoded to this format.